- Does a child need a formal diagnosis to be enrolled in The Learning Center?

 - Is there any support provided when students transition from TLC into mainstream classes?

 - Do you have to enroll at Almaden Country Day School to receive support services in The Learning Center?

-- Is there tuition assistance available?
+- Is Flexible Tuition available?

 - How can I find out more about The Learning Center?